-Once the LPG begins to be unloaded from the ship, it’s transported by pipe to the storage tanks.
-All of our pipes comply with strict international safety standards, guaranteeing safe operation of our terminal.
+Once the LPG begins to be unloaded from the ship, it is transported by pipe to our storage tanks.
+All of our pipes comply with stringent international safety standards, guaranteeing safe operation of our terminal.

 3. Tank Nº5 and safety pools

 The biggest tank of our terminal is tank Nº5, with a capacity of 60,000 m³ or 35,000 tonnes.
-It allows us to store the contents of about 2.3 million propane cylinders.
-It was built in 2014 by an international company, a leader in the construction of storage tanks of this type.
-This tank is the newest of our terminal and includes water sprinklers and monitors at four different parts of the structure, which can be controlled remotely with electric motors from the control room.
+It allows us to store the contents of about 2.3 million gas cylinders.
+It was built in 2014.
+This tank is the newest of our terminal and includes water sprinklers for cooling and equidistant monitors at four different parts of the pond, which can be controlled remotely with electric motors from the control room.